When I tell people that I’m from Venezuela and I live in Europe, they start dreaming about the romantic idea of living abroad in some foreign land.

-After more than 10 years living abroad in three different continents, you can pretty much spot those who will be able to make it and those who will go back.
+After more than 15 years of living abroad on three different continents, you can pretty much spot those who will be able to make it and those who will go back.
 You see it from the beginning, after the honeymoon phase which ends more or less after the 4th month.

 The symptoms are very similar.
 First is frustration, you can hear it in their conversations.
 They talk about how “stupid” things are at the hosting country and how much better they are at home.
 They also complain about the people, claiming that they are not funny and are strange.
 Just listen.

-Next they begin to resist.
+Next, they begin to resist.
 They don’t explore anymore, they only hang out with people from their home country.
 They may stop going out beyond the necessary and spend a lot of time catching up with friends at home.
-Rather than focusing on starting a new life, they cling to their old one at home.
-This mounts the pressure and finally they give up, they decide to go back.
+Rather than focusing on starting a new life, they cling to their old ones at home.
+This mounts the pressure and finally, they give up, they decide to go back.

 What really sucks about living abroad.

 This past week, finally after 3 years I managed to see my sister.
 I think I’ve never felt so anxious, waiting for somebody at the airport.
 She is now gone but, the picture of her walking out of the gates will stay printed deep in my memory until I see her again.